RuiDTLima/DifFuzzAR/README.md

  **Correction attempted** indicates if the tool was executed on the dataset at least once.

- **Symbolically Correct** indicates if the correction of the tool passed the test produced by the tool **EvoSuite** for the save version of the dataset.
+ **Symbolically Correct** indicates if the correction of the tool passed the modifications produced by the tool **EvoSuite** for the save version of the dataset.

  **Correct Vulnerability** indicates if after executing DifFuzz in the corrected version of the dataset it found a vulnerability.